-After making the dough it will need to sit in the fridge or freezer for a while to firm up so I used this time to make more Matcha cakes.
-Dipping the cookies in chocolate isn't strictly necessary as the cookies are lovely on their own but if you have the time and inclination then it's worth making the extra effort.
+After making the dough it needs to sit in the fridge or freezer for a while to firm up so I used this time to make matcha cakes.
+Both recipes contain ground almonds and their natural sweetness is a nice complement to the slightly bitter matcha.

 The recipe makes around 18 cookies.

 - 1 egg yolk

 - 90g plain flour

 - 200g dark chocolate (or 2 tablespoons of coarse sugar, e.g. demerara)

 - Mix 100g butter and 50g icing sugar together in a large bowl using a wooden spoon.

 - Add 1 egg yolk and stir well.